mozilla/wp-web-push/wp-web-push/readme.txt

 7. Firefox notification on Linux.

 == Changelog ==
+= 1.3.0 =
+* Support sending custom notifications (not tied to posts) from the Tools menu.
+* Fix for the VAPID settings when an invalid private key is used.

 = 1.2.2 =
 * Improve dashboard graph.
 * If notifications on updates are disabled, don't send notifications for already notified posts.